Idered/behavior-tree/packages/core/README.md

 ### `nodes.root(name, () => children)`

 Creates a new Behavior Tree.
+It takes a name of the tree and a function that return any of children nodes eg. selector, sequence etc.

 ```tsx
 const AppBehavior = nodes.root('AppBehavior', () =>